auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 As the name insists, an individual validator typically consists of one to four people and are more focused on one or a small amount of networks.
 Their smaller size and narrower focus can mean that they are more responsive to the questions and needs of their delegators.
 They are also very valuable to the decentralization of the network.

 A disadvantage of delegating to an individual validator is its less robust support and monitoring when compared to professional validators due to the smaller size of the operation.

+## Fund validators

+Fund validators are less important for people who like to stake their tokens as they usually stake their own assets and are not open to delegations.
+You will recognize them when the validator fee is 100%.

 ## Which type of validator should you choose?